gura-lang/gura/README.md

    It may be a better idea to make package files of Debian or RPM for installation.
    See the section below to know how to do it.

-4. Run the following command to build **Gura** modules.
+4. Run the following command to build **Gura** modules files.

         $ ./build-modules

   This may occur an error because of lacking packages.
-  In such a case, the script `build-modules` generates shell with which you can easily setup necessary packages.
+  In such a case, the script `build-modules` generates shell scripts with which you can easily setup necessary packages.
   Run `setup-gura-guest-deb.sh` for Ubuntu and `setup-gura-guest-rpm.sh` for RedHat.